 It’s not just poison dart frogs that use their color to tell others to stay away.
 Red caterpillars, like the old world swallowtail, use this trick to keep birds as far away as possible.
 And: the hotter it is during their development, the brighter their red coloring.

-The red velvet ants in the gallery aren’t actually ants, even though the wingless, hairy females look exactly like ants!
+Red velvet ants aren’t actually ants, even though the wingless, hairy females look exactly like ants!
 They’re known for their painful stings, which have earned them the name “cow killers”.
 But they can’t actually kill cows.
 So whoever came up with that name exaggerated a bit.
 Anyway: there are also black and white velvet ants that look like giant pandas.
 You can find them in our article on animals with crazy patterns.